Key takeaways from Attorney General Sessions’ testimony

 EXECUTIVE PRIVILEGE

 Sessions repeatedly refused to discuss private conversations with Trump on a wide variety of topics.
-He did not say he was using executive privilege, but rather adhering to longstanding tradition of Justice Department leaders not revealing private conversations with the president.
+He did not say he was using executive privilege, but rather adhering to longstanding tradition of Justice Department leaders to refrain from revealing the contents of private conversations with the president.
 That position was similar to the one taken at a separate hearing last week by the country’s intelligence chiefs.

 The Justice Department subsequently released decades-old memos from its Office of Legal Counsel that it said supported Sessions’ position.